Student Honor Societies

 Phi Theta Kappa

-One of the highest honors a Farmingdale student may receive is election to Phi Theta Kappa, the National Junior College Honorary Scholastic Society.
+One of the highest honors a Farmingdale student may receive is election to Phi Theta Kappa, the National Two-Year Honorary Society.
 Mu Omega is the local Farmingdale chapter.

 To be eligible for consideration, students must be matriculated in an associate degree program, have completed a minimum of 16 credits, and have achieved a minimum cumulative average of 3.5.
 Students will not be accepted for membership after they have completed degree requirements.